SiowCY/windows-triage/README.md

 - Browsing history is important especially exploitation took place through web browser plugins.

 Thanks to MoonSols for DumpIt.
-- When doing live response, memory of the machine is important due to malware could runs in memory.
+- Memory is always important when catching malware that only run in memory.